RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/security/security-labs/security-lab-2.md

 _(Optional – paste image if available)_

 ## Takeaways
-While it can be logistically challenging to keep all the operating system (OS) and application software up to date.
-In most cases, OS updates can be automatically applied via the network.
-In AWS we use Patch Manager, a capability of AWS Systems Manager, to create a patch baseline.
-And then use the same patch baseline that you created to scan the resources for COMPLIANCE.
-And then also use the same patch baseline to patch the resources (e.g EC2 Linux instances).
+Keeping operating systems (OS) and application software up to date can be logistically challenging, but most OS updates can be automatically applied over the network.
+In AWS, Patch Manager (a capability of AWS Systems Manager) simplifies this process by allowing one to create patch baselines, scan resources for compliance, and apply patches to instances such as EC2 Linux or Windows servers.
+This ensures systems remain secure, compliant, and consistently hardened against vulnerabilities.